-MSCI ACW (All Country World) ex USA Standard Index (Net): is a free float-adjusted market capitalization weighted index that is designed to track the equity market performance of developed markets (excluding the USA) and emerging markets.
+MSCI ACW (All Country World) ex USA Standard Index (Net): A free float-adjusted market capitalization weighted index that is designed to track the equity market performance of developed markets (excluding the USA) and emerging markets.
 See also Developed Markets and Emerging Markets.

-MSCI ACW (All Country World) Commodity Producers Index: is a free float-adjusted market capitalization index designed to measure the performance of listed commodity producers across three industry categories as defined by the Global Industry Classification Standard (GICS): energy, metals and agriculture.
+MSCI ACW (All Country World) Commodity Producers Sector Capped Index: A free float-adjusted market capitalization index designed to measure the performance of listed commodity producers across three industry categories as defined by the Global Industry Classification Standard (GICS): energy, metals and agriculture.
+The index is capped to limit the weight of individual securities, ensuring a more balanced representation of the commodity producers sector within the broader market.
 See also GICS.